 11. Dishonorable Discharge: 1,069

 Because violations of military conduct are handled by a separate judicial system, those found guilty are not marked as felons but rather receive a dishonorable discharge from their branch of the service.
 This does not carry the prison time that a criminal conviction would need to mandate inclusion in NICS, but because of the severity of a dishonorable discharge, it is reported to the system.

 12. Renounced U.S. Citizenship: 84

-According to the State department, someone who formally renounces their U.S. citizenship also “must renounce all the rights and privileges associated with such citizenships.”
+According to the State Department, anyone who formally renounces American citizenship also “must renounce all the rights and privileges associated with such citizenships.”
 That includes Second Amendment rights, even though legal aliens may buy and possess firearms.
 This category is exceedingly rare.

 [Photo: Neon Tommy]